alexandermendes/jest-page-tester/README.md

 ## Setup

-Load the preset by adding it to your Jest config, as follows:
+Add the `jest-page-tester` preset to your Jest config, as follows:

 ```js
 // jest.config.js